 If applicable, submit the DOJ High Risk Disclosure and Justification as an attachment in JustGrants.
 A DOJ High Risk Grantee is an award recipient that has received a DOJ High Risk designation based on a documented history of unsatisfactory performance, financial instability, management system or other internal control deficiencies, or noncompliance with award terms and conditions on prior awards, or that is otherwise not responsible.
-See the OJP Grant Application Resource Guide for additional information.
+See the OJP Grant Application Resource Guide for additional information and the link to the questionnaire.